 #2: Not Looking for the Right People

 Just like when you’re looking for people to hire, you must pay attention to the people or companies you consider outsourcing your services to.
 Otherwise, you may end up with lawyers who treat your business as a side project and bail the moment something better shows up.
+This applies to law firm marketing as well – hire those who have legal background.

 #3: Not Paying Enough Attention